BrijendraMNNIT/EnhancedFNCSApplicationPatch/README.md

 ```

 # ns-3 Installation
 ns-3 is an event-driven network simulator.
 There is an FNCS application patch that is added to the ns-3 simulator.
 This application patch receives FNCS messages from GridLAB-D and injects them into the network.
-This tuorial explains the modified application patch.
+This tuorial explains the modified FNCS application patch.
 This modified patch implements the internal real-time pricing and battery charging algorithm.
+To see the modifications, read the file fncs-application.cc

-use the following steps to install ns-3:
+Use the following steps to install ns-3:
 ```
 # we are doing everything from your $HOME directory
 cd $HOME